 I've been saying for a long time that I believe in the theory promoted by Dr. McLellan, who was until recently the deputy-director of the Office of National Drug Control Policy (ONDCP).
 Doctor McLellan promotes a long-term view of addiction treatment, more like a chronic disease than anything that can be cured in a few visits (although this holds only for some addicts).

 I've also known for a while that the American Medical Association is supposed to be having great success at addiction treatment for addicted doctors.
 I've been meaning to contact someone at the AMA to find out how they did it.
 Now I don't need to thanks to this recent bit of addiction research.

 A recent research article surveyed the vast majority of PHP's and found that, not surprisingly, the things that we know work in addiction treatment do indeed produce results.
 The solution may not be easy, but it's pretty simple:

 That's it!
 So simple yet so effective.

 As addiction research continues to improve, I'm sure we'll be able to bring these numbers up even higher than the 70% success rate currently reported.
 Still, you have to admit, 70% is amazing!!!
-So if you want to know how to stop drinking and drugging, do like the doctors do and commit to long-term addiction treatment.

 There are obvious differences between most addicts and the doctors in these programs (most people don't have such a clear distinction between losing their livelihood and getting help), but the solution is most likely very similar.